-A function subprogram is referenced as a primary in an expression, while a subroutine subprogram is referenced with a CALL statement (See Chapter 6, "Control Statements") contained in another program.
-Reference to a function subprogram has the form where fun is a symbolic name of the function subprogram and a is an actual argument.
+A function subprogram is referenced as a primary in an expression, while a subroutine subprogram is referenced with a CALL statement (see Chapter 6, "Control Statements") contained in another program.
+A reference to a function subprogram has the form fun([a[,a]...])

+where fun is a symbolic name of the function subprogram and a is an actual argument.